Sarrusha/Recast/README.md

 Follow the steps carefully in the order presented, and you should be fine.
 If you get stuck, please don't hesitate to ask me for help!

 **What you'll need:**
 - **Python:** Recast needs Python to run.
-(At least for now) If you don't have it already, you'll need to install it.
+(At least for now, recommanded Python 3.12 ) If you don't have it already, you'll need to install it.
 You can download it from here: [https://www.python.org/downloads/](https://www.google.com/url?sa=E&q=https%3A%2F%2Fwww.python.org%2Fdownloads%2F)

     - **Important:** When you download Python, make sure to check the box that says "Add Python to PATH" during the installation.
 This is very important!